YukunJ/Teach-Myself-CPP/KV-store-skiplist/README.md

 A simple experimental result is as follows:

 We set default initial height to 10, which is a self-adjusting parameter as the SkipList grows, and test it on a Linux machine.
+The unit is throughput/second

 | **num of threads V.S. workload** | **5000** | **10000** | **30000** |
 |:---------------------------:|:--------:|:---------:|:---------:|